-Golf courses have in common three attributes that must be seamlessly blended on a consistent basis to create a pleasurable golf experience: architecture, maintenance, and operations.
+Golf course have in common three attributes that must be seamlessly blended on a consistent basis to create a pleasurable golf experience: architecture, maintenance and operations.
 If any one of the elements is not executed correctly, the financial success of a golf course becomes challenged.

-The myriad of shot values presented as the routing meanders through terrain provides panoply of nature that makes a golf course a compelling and an integral component of a park system.
-The carpet of freshly cross cut green grass, gleaming raked white sand bunkers, glistening trees trimmed as they evolve through various shades of color during a season, and babbling brooks leading to beaming lakes that reflect the sun's warmth all surrounded by fresh air ensures that golf celebrates and nurtures the best of our environment.
+The myriad of shot values presented as the routing meanders through terrain provides a panoply to nature that makes a golf course a compelling and an integral component of a park system.
+The canopy of freshly cross cut green grass, gleaming raked white sand bunkers, glistening trees trimmed as they evolve through various shades of color during a season, and babbling brooks to beaming lakes reflecting the sun's warmth whose banks are trimmed all encapsulated in fresh air ensures that golf celebrates and nurtures the best of our environment.

-But a golf course is not as designed by an architect only on the day it opens.
-It is a living organism that is growing and changing daily, shepherded and guided by deft maintenance personnel that are caring in creating an experience that provides enjoyable leisure and recreation.
+But a golf course is as designed by an architect only on the day it opens.
+It is a living organism that is growing and changing daily shepherded and guided by deft maintenance personnel that are caring in creating an experience that provides enjoyable leisure and recreation.
 But passion alone is insufficient.
 There are many components to properly maintaining a golf course: sufficient qualified and certified personnel, adequate water, properly designed and flowing irrigation systems, and chemicals (fertilizers, herbicides and pesticides).
 Without all of these resources to properly condition a golf course, the facility will underperform for it will fail to engage and retain the golfer.

-Even if the course is grand and finely maintained, the lack of consistent execution in operations will limit its potential.
+But if the course is grand and is finely maintained, the lack of consistent execution in operations will limited its potential.

-But if the trifecta of architecture, maintenance, and operations come together, the final product is an interesting recreational sport that offers the appropriate challenge for each individual's level of ability.
+But if the trifecta of architecture, maintenance and operations come together, the final product is an interesting recreational sport that offers the appropriate challenge for each individual's level of ability.
 By operating multiple golf courses, an opportunity exists to create a diverse array of experiences to attract and retain all skill levels - from the entry level golf to the accomplished player.
-That is the goal of the Minneapolis Park and Recreation Board.
+That is the goal of the Minneapolis Park Board.

-Throughout this report we have harped about how these fabulous assets have gone unloved, neglected, and essentially abandoned.
-We have tried to jolt hoping that the reader of this report realizes how fabulous the underlying core assets owned by the Park Board are and the potential they offer citizens in the Minneapolis metropolis.
+Throughout this report we have harped and carped about how these fabulous assets have gone unloved, neglected and essentially abandoned.
+We have tried to jolt hoping that the reader of this report realizes how fabulous the underlying core assets owned by the Minneapolis Park Board are and the potential they offer citizens in the Minneapolis metroplex.